Visiting Ninh Binh from Hanoi: How We Chose Between a Group Tour and Self Guided Trip

 This last choice was a tough one because both a DIY trip and a group tour could work.
 Group tours usually finish around 5:00 pm and get back to Hanoi around 7:30 pm.
 With a DIY trip, we could just take a bus from Ninh Binh to Hanoi that fit the schedule we needed.

-You can start with my post about our boat ride in Trang An, a must-see attraction.
-I share my experience there along with tips to help make your visit smooth and enjoyable.
+You can start with my post about our boat ride in Trang An, again, a must-see attraction.
+I share my experience there along with tips to help make your visit smooth and enjoyable.ย

-You can also check out my map of Bai Dinh Pagoda, another impressive spot.
+You can also check out my map of Bai Dinh Pagoda.
 It highlights the must-see areas and includes tips to help you get the most out of your visit.

 For more helpful tips for your Northern Vietnam trip, take a look at my Sapa and Hanoi posts.